top of page

 Rationale:

-Favoring one energy provider over another by legalizing manipulation of energy contracts must end.
+The favoring of one energy provider over another by legalized-manipulation of energy contracts must end.
 The ratepayer is currently footing the bill for subsidizing solar farms at an incredible cost - hundreds of millions according to Maine Public.
-Our cost per kilowatt hour has soared to a rate nearly 50% above the national average.
-No solar farm should have been entitled to a contractually biased payout rate at twice an energy market’s wholesale rate, as solar farms receive now.
+Our cost per kilowatt hour has soared by a rate nearly 50% above the national average.
+No solar farm should have been entitled to a contractually biased payout rate above twice an energy market’s wholesale rate, as solar farms receive now.
 That was a bad idea.
-Now, to make things worse, the Legislature and Governor passed LD 1777 into law in June of 2025, which pulls the rug out from underneath the developers by not honoring the expensive contracts and developing further rules.
+To make things worse, the Legislature and Governor passed LD 1777 into law in June of 2025, which pulls the rug out from underneath the same developers by not honoring the expensive contracts and developing new mandates and fees by rule.
 It wasn't the investor's fault that Maine made promises.
-Who's going to be willing to invest here now?
-This is as bad as it gets.
-The issue is representative of how willing Maine government is to manipulate markets to seek an agenda.
+Who's going to be willing to invest here of Maine does not keep its promises?
+Maine government is willing to manipulate markets to seek an agenda, and this must end now.
 We can find clean energy alternatives without clobbering the energy market.

 In the short-run, natural gas expansion and hydropower are the best short-run options for Maine, followed by other gasses, biomass, wind, solar, and tidal power.
-A new state-of-the-art hydropower project is already in the works.
+A new state-of-the-art water battery project is already being discussed.

-Nuclear should be strongly considered in the long-run.
+Nuclear should be strongly considered in the long-run, but that requires a referendum by law.
 Tidal power and nuclear should be researched for optimal investment.
-Maine should continue to proceed with tidal power exploration in Eastport and modern nuclear power opportunities elsewhere (see “Economic Development" section for more policy on nuclear power generation research opportunities).
+Maine should continue to proceed with tidal power exploration in Eastport and modern nuclear power opportunities if the people vote in favor (see “Economic Development" section for more policy on nuclear power generation research opportunities).

 Updated Logo_edited.jpg